-Assignment Submission:
+Assignment Submission

-- I cannot accept any assignment via email for any reason.
-It is your responsibility to make sure the assignment submitted properly before the due date.
-No documents will be accepted after the submission deadline has passed for any reason. - Additionally, all files must be submitted as .docx documents (Microsoft Word).
-I cannot accept .gdoc, .pages, .odt., .rtf, or .txt files.
-If you submit anything other than a .docx file, you will be given a 0 for that assignment and will not be allowed to make it up. - Be aware-any assignment that doesn't meet the minimum length requirement by 1⁄2 will be given a zero, and you will not be allowed to make it up.
-Assignments that are at least 1⁄2 the required length but still do not meet the length requirement will receive significant grade deductions. - Please understand that file management is a skill that college students should be very familiar with.
-I cannot accept late work from students who don't understand how to upload files.
+- I cannot accept an assignment via email for any reason.
+It is your responsibility to make sure the assignment has been submitted properly before the due date.
+No documents will be accepted after the deadline has passed. - All files must be submitted as .docx documents (Microsoft Word).
+I cannot accept .gdoc, .pages, .odt, .rtf, .pdf, or .txt files.
+If you submit anything other than a .docx file, you will be given a zero for that assignment. - Be aware that any assignment that does not meet the minimum length requirement by 1⁄2 will be given a zero, and you will not be allowed to make it up.
+Assignments that are more than 1⁄2 the length requirement but do not meet the required length will receive significant grade deductions. - Please understand that file management is a skill that, as a college student, you should be very comfortable with.
+I cannot accept late work from students who do not understand how to upload files.
 When you submit a file in Blackboard, you should receive a receipt at your SPC email address.
 Look for this email after you submit each assignment to ensure the file is in the proper place.
-This is extremely important.
+Checking for this email is extremely important. - As a college student, you assume the responsibility for your technology.
+I suggest three things: - Have a backup plan in place from day one just in case your technology fails. - After submitting an assignment, return to the assignment submission before the due date to make sure it has been submitted properly.
+If it's not submitted properly by the due date, you will not receive credit for it, even if you thought you submitted it correctly. - Don't wait until the last minute to submit assignments.
+If you have trouble, but no one is available to help you, you will still not be able to submit the assignment late.